infobloxopen/infoblox-nios-go-client/grid/docs/GridExternalSyslogBackupServers.md

 NewGridExternalSyslogBackupServersWithDefaults instantiates a new GridExternalSyslogBackupServers object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAddressOrFqdn

+`func (o *GridExternalSyslogBackupServers) GetAddressOrFqdn() string`

+GetAddressOrFqdn returns the AddressOrFqdn field if non-nil, zero value otherwise.

+### GetAddressOrFqdnOk

+`func (o *GridExternalSyslogBackupServers) GetAddressOrFqdnOk() (*string, bool)`

+GetAddressOrFqdnOk returns a tuple with the AddressOrFqdn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAddressOrFqdn

+`func (o *GridExternalSyslogBackupServers) SetAddressOrFqdn(v string)`

+SetAddressOrFqdn sets AddressOrFqdn field to given value.

+### HasAddressOrFqdn

+`func (o *GridExternalSyslogBackupServers) HasAddressOrFqdn() bool`

+HasAddressOrFqdn returns a boolean if a field has been set.

 ### GetDirectoryPath